tribixbite/awesome/README.md

 *   [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
 *   [awslabs/fhir-works-on-aws-deployment](https://github.com/awslabs/fhir-works-on-aws-deployment) - A serverless implementation of the FHIR standard that enables users to focus more on their business needs/uniqueness rather than the FHIR specification
 *   [freeCodeCamp/freeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) - freeCodeCamp.org's open-source codebase and curriculum.
 Learn to code for free.

+## Dart

+*   [vedfi/mondroid](https://github.com/vedfi/mondroid) - Mongodb Client w/ Flutter
+*   [MaximeBeasse/KeyDecoder](https://github.com/MaximeBeasse/KeyDecoder) - KeyDecoder app lets you use your smartphone or tablet to decode your mechanical keys in seconds.

 ## C\#